Life Insurance for Avapro users.

 - In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-When it comes time to determining what kind of “rate” an individual can qualify for, what you’re generally going to find is that if you’ve been prescribed Avapro to help you lower your blood pressure and it’s working, in theory you still should be able to qualify for a Preferred rate when applying for a life insurance policy assuming that you would otherwise be eligible for such a rate.
+When it comes time to determine what kind of “rate” an individual can qualify for, what you’re generally going to find is that if you’ve been prescribed Avapro to help you lower your blood pressure and it’s working, in theory, you still should be able to qualify for a Preferred rate when applying for a life insurance policy assuming that you would otherwise be eligible for such a rate.

 “Which is great!”